The Tale of Thorstein Shiver: Plot synopsis

 After refusing an order from King Olaf not to go to the bathroom at night alone, Thorstein finds a demon in the restroom.
-Thorstein engages it in conversation, asking the demon’s name.
-The demon claimed to be Thorkel the Thin, who supposedly died on the battlefield against a king named Harald War-Tooth.
+Thorstein engages it in conversation, asking the demon's name.
+The demon claimed to be Thorkel the Thin, who supposedly died on the battlefield against a king named Harald Wartooth.
 Thorstein then asks “Who fares best in Hell?”.
 The demon answers Sigurd Fafnisbani, who is both a kindler and kindling of the flames of Hell.
 Thorstein asks “Who fares the worst”.
 The demon answers Starkad the Old who is submerged up to his ankles in fire, face first.
 He cries the loudest of everyone in Hell.
-Thorstein asks the demon thrice to replicate the Starkad’s cry.
+Thorstein asks the demon thrice to replicate the Starkad's cry.
 Each time the demon is louder, and Thorstein wraps more of his clothes around his head.
 Each time Thorstein passes out.
 After the third cry, the church bell rings, and the demon runs off.
 It is revealed that asking the demon to replicate the cry was an attempt to wake the others, which succeeded as King Olaf awoke and rang the bell.
 When asked if he was scared, Thorstein responds stating he was not scared but he shivered once.
 He was then nicknamed Thorstein Shiver.